uclapi/uclapi/README.md

 popd
 ```

+### Installing Front-End npm Packages
+To install these you simply run the command ```npm install``` in the ```uclapi/frontend``` directory!
+More details can be found [here](frontend/README.md)

 ## Running the API Locally
-Running the API locally requires two shells open: one for Fake Shibboleth and one for the API.
+Running the API locally requires three shells open: one for Fake Shibboleth and one for the API and an optional third for the front-end.
 **Note that API requests can only ever work if you are within the UCL network and have database access credentials.**

 ### Start Dependencies